Raute Corporation: Raute Corporation - Managers' Transactions - Tapani Kiiski

 RAUTE CORPORATION - MANAGERS' TRANSACTIONS - TAPANI KIISKI ____________________________________________

-Person subject to the notification requirement Name: Tapani Kiiski Position: President and CEO Issuer: Raute Corporation LEI: 743700G00629V99PE435
+Person subject to the notification requirement Name: Kiiski, Tapani Position: Chief Executive Officer Issuer: Raute Corporation LEI: 743700G00629V99PE435

 FURTHER INFORMATION: Arja Hakala, Chief Financial Officer Potential call requests to Ms. Arja Hakala through: Eija Salminen, Group Executive Assistant, tel. +358 50 3801517